jdmota/quasejs/packages/builder/README.md

 ## Lifecycle

+- Plugin: getType
 - Plugin: load
 - Plugin: transform's
-- Plugin: getLanguage
+- Plugin: dependencies
 - Plugin: resolve
-- Plugin: checker
-- Graph production
 - Plugin: isSplitPoint
+- Plugin: getGeneration
+- Plugin: check
 - Plugin: graphTransform's
-- Render
-  - language.renderAsset
+- Plugin: renderAsset
 - Plugin: afterBuild

 ## Plugins

 Plugins are applied by the order they are in the array.

+Plugins are also deduplicated by name.
+This allows you to set options on internal plugins (for example), without having them run twice.
+The ones that appear first in the array take precedence.

 A plugin is a function that returns an object with one or more of the following properties: